-A high-quality probiotic such as Microbiome Balance can also restore a healthy balance of gut flora to aid in healthy digestion, soothe an inflamed gut, and get you on the path to healing from heartburn fast! *
+A high-quality probiotic such as Flora Harmony can also restore a healthy balance of gut flora to aid in healthy digestion, soothe an inflamed gut, and get you on the path to healing from heartburn fast! *

 Another proven solution to reducing acid reflux is through identifying food intolerances.13 In fact, it’s an ideal first line of treatment!
 When you take out the top inflammatory foods, you can see a drastic decrease in those dreaded heartburn moments.